 Marston’s readiness to delve into history, and her skill in creating a new perspective on a real-life individual, is commendable.
 Steffen Aarfing’s set and costume designs are sumptuous yet simple (the setting is a library that comprises a raised platform with stairs, an armchair and a bust of Albert).
 Philip Feeney’s original score, played live by Northern Ballet Sinfonia, provides a cinematic soundscape.
 The accomplished artists of Northern Ballet dance from the heart.

 This is a ballet that will stand up to repeat viewings.
 There are so many details in the choreography, and numerous historic references to get to grips with.
 I am already planning to make another royal appointment with the company when the ballet is broadcast in cinemas on 25th June.

 Long may Victoria reign in Northern Ballet’s repertoire!

 Photography shows Abigail Prudames (as Victoria), Pippa Moore (as Older Beatrice), Joseph Taylor (as Albert), Miki Akuta (as Young Beatrice), Sean Bates (as Liko) in Northern Ballet’s Victoria.

-> The world premiere tour of Northern Ballet’s Victoria continues with performances at Milton Keynes Theatre (until Saturday 4th May 2019), New Theatre, Cardiff (Tuesday 21st May 2019 until Saturday 25th May 2019) and The Grand Opera House, Belfast (Wednesday 29th May 2019 until Saturday 1st June 2019).
+The next venues on the world premiere tour are New Theatre, Cardiff (Tuesday 21st May 2019 until Saturday 25th May 2019) and The Grand Opera House, Belfast (Wednesday 29th May 2019 until Saturday 1st June 2019).

-> The production is also being broadcast in cinemas on Tuesday 25th June 2019.
+The production is being broadcast in cinemas nationwide on Tuesday 25th June 2019.

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.